The distinguished surname Guidi can be traced back to the ancient and beautiful region of Venice

 Early Notables of the Guidi family (pre 1700)

 Prominent among members of the family was Tomaso de Giovanni de Simone Guidi, better known as Masaccio.
 Born in 1401 in Florence, he became a painter and had a large influence on Michelangelo.
-Among his famous works is the Branacci chapel in the church of Santa Maria del Carmine in Florence...
-Another 145 words (10 lines of text) are included under the topic Early Guidi Notables in all our PDF Extended History products and printed products wherever possible.
+Among his famous works is the Branacci chapel in the church of Santa Maria del Carmine in Florence.
+Luca Ghini was a botanist in Bologna during the 15th century.
+He was also a professor at the University of Bologna and founded the botanical gardens of Pisa and of Florence.
+He was famous for his talents in preparing herbals and is documented as the first to...
+Another 98 words (7 lines of text) are included under the topic Early Guidi Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Guidi family to the New World and Oceana